 The University of Nevada, Reno is a public land-grant research university in Reno, Nevada.
-It was founded on October 12, 1874 in Elko, Nevada.
+It is the state's flagship public university and primary land grant institution.
+It was founded on October 12, 1874, in Elko, Nevada.

 Founded as Nevada’s land-grant university, the University of Nevada, Reno is built on the belief that access to education and knowledge is essential to human progress.
 Part of the Nevada System of Higher Education, the University has more than 21,000 students and is home to the University of Nevada, Reno School of Medicine, Cooperative Extension and NCAA Division I Wolf Pack Athletics.
 Through its commitment to student success, world improving research, and outreach benefiting the communities and businesses of Nevada, the University delivers on its land-grant mission across the state and around the world.

 The university is classified among "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification of Institutions of Higher Education.
 According to the National Science Foundation, the university spent $144 million on research and development in 2018, ranking it 139th in the nation.